culturecreates/artsdata-data-model/shacl_reports.md

 SHACL Reports
 =============

-Artsdata.ca uses the following SHACL shape to validate input data:
+The Artsdata.ca Databus uses SHACL shapes to validate input data.

+It is possible to pass in the name of a SHACL shape to use, but the default shape is [`shacl_events_shape.ttl`]()

-Sample event JSON-LD files are located in [/samples]()
+Sample event JSON-LD files to test are located in [/samples]()

 To try out SHACL validation head over to [shacl-playground](https://shacl-playground.zazuko.com) on the zazuko.com website.
-1. Copy/paste the turtle file into the Shape Graph
+1. Copy/paste the `shacl_events_shape.ttl` file into the Shape Graph
 2. Copy/paste one of the sample event JSON-LD files into the Data Graph
 3. Check out the validation report at the bottom of the screen.